Interview with an Editor - msdetta

 Q: Do you think you're becoming an ODP addict?
 What is it about ODP that you especially enjoy?

-ODP is addictive, but not nearly as addictive as books. :) I especially enjoy building up the ODP directory by finding new sites for authors, and creating new cats for authors not currently listed in ODP.
+ODP is addictive, but not nearly as addictive as books. :) I especially enjoy building up the ODP directory by finding new sites for authors, and

 Q: What does your editor name mean?